Mortgage stress test: What you need to know

 My ratios are high.
 How does this affect my ability to purchase a home?

-High ratios don’t automatically disqualify you from securing a mortgage, but you may have to reconsider how much home you can afford.
+High ratios don’t automatically disqualify you from securing a mortgage, but you may have to reconsider how much you can afford to spend on a home.

 What can I do to perform well on my mortgage stress test?